charlie-wong/coding-style/cpp/Naming.rst

 File Naming Rules
 -------------------------------------------------------------------------------
-Filenames should be all lowercase with hyphens between words, if necessary can have digital numbers.
+Filenames should be all lowercase with underscores between words, if necessary can have digital numbers.
 C files should end in ``.cc`` and header files should end in ``.h``.

 Use underscores to separate words.
 Examples of acceptable file names: